UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-10-team29-robotvisionnav.md

   at System.Reflection.MonoMethod.Invoke (System.Object obj, System.Reflection.BindingFlags invokeAttr, System.Reflection.Binder binder, System.Object[] parameters, System.Globalization.CultureInfo culture) [0x00032] in <695d1cc93cca45069c528c15c9fdd749>:0
 Starting visual exploration...
 ```
+However, the agent automatically switched to the Visual Exploration phase as designed.
+By navigating the room and applying the sliding window CLIP mechanism, a chair was successfully located with a high confidence score of 0.295.
+This confirms the robustness of the Visual Exploration phase as a necessary complement to the potentially brittle metadata-based approach.

 <img src="{{ '/assets/images/29/chairfound.png' | relative_url }}" alt="SAM Demonstration of finding chair" style="width: 100%; max-width: 500px; height: auto;">

 *Fig 5.
 Example of chair detected, after switching to visual navigation*

-Similarly, the "Microwave" was not present in the scene's metadata list, yet the visual system autonomously located it with a score of 0.261.
-These instances validate that our system is capable of "open-world" discovery and does not strictly rely on the simulator's internal ground truth to function.

-Conversely, the experiments with small objects like "Cup" and "Apple" illustrated the delicate balance of confidence thresholding.
-In the case of the cup, the agent navigated near the target, but the global clip score hovered around 0.16.
-The sliding window fallback detected a potential candidate with a score of 0.219.
-However, because our system enforces a strict confidence threshold of 0.23 to prevent hallucinations, this detection was rejected, and the agent reported a failure.
-A similar situation occurred with the apple; the agent arrived at the correct location, but the visual verification score of 0.146 was deemed too low.
-These false negatives demonstrate that while our high threshold ensures high precision, it reduces recall for small or partially occluded objects that occupy few pixels in the frame.
+Conversely, the experiments with small objects like "Apple" illustrated the delicate balance required when selecting a confidence threshold.
+While the Smart Navigation successfully brought the agent to the correct location, the visual verification score of 0.146 was deemed too low.
+The subsequent visual exploration phase ran for the maximum limit of 20 steps without confirming the object.
+This demonstrates that while our high threshold ensures high precision, it can significantly reduce recall for small or partially occluded objects that occupy few pixels in the frame.
 Future improvements would involve implementing a dynamic threshold that scales based on the expected size of the target object relative to the camera's field of view.

-Finally, the "Book" experiment demonstrated the system's resilience to navigation errors.
-During this trial, the "Smart Nav" heuristic generated a valid path but timed out before reaching the final waypoint.
-Despite the mechanical failure, the visual perception loop remained active.
-As the agent drifted during the timeout, the visual scanner identified the book with a score of 0.265.
-This confirms that decoupling the vision pipeline from the navigation logic creates a more robust system, where a failure in path planning does not necessarily result in a failure to perceive the environment.
+Finally, the tests also revealed multiple cases of false positives upon ground-truth inspection.
+The algorithm identified an object as a "Microwave" with a score of 0.275, but the object was actually a digital alarm clock.
+Similarly, the algorithm identified a "Television" object with a score of 0.233, but it was actually a painting on the wall.
+These are both classic visual ambiguity issues that likely resulted from similarity in appearance.
+The agent was forced to rely on visual cues during visual exploration, leading to the misidentifications.
+To address this, a future improvement could be the integration of a contextual verification step for high-scoring visual detections, where high-scoring visual detections are cross-referenced with scene context.
+For example, if a microwave is detected next to a bed, the positive detection can be vetoed and the agent can continue its search for the microwave.
+This would serve as a robust solution for avoiding high-level false positives, especially in structured indoor environments.

 ## Conclusion